Alfresco/alfresco-ng2-components/docs/core/data-column.component.md

 }
 ```

-Now you can declare columns and assign `desktop-only` class where needed:
+Now you can declare columns and assign the `desktop-only` class where needed:

 ```html
 <adf-document-list ...>